Oncolytics Biotech, Inc.

-- Now only waiting for Mets Only Arm of the Phase III H&N : PFS data from the first 160 patients - REO 018, the Phase III SCCHN Trial data now separated into two distinct sub groups... "local recurrent disease, with or without metastases, and patients with distal metastases" - >Recruiting completed in the US, Canada, Belgium, UK.
+- Data publication of the Phase III H&N : PFS data from the first 160 patients - REO 018, the Phase III SCCHN Trial data now separated into two distinct sub groups... "local recurrent disease, with or without metastases, and patients with distal metastases" - >Recruiting completed in the US, Canada, Belgium, UK.
 Italy, Spain, and Russia.
 See November 21 2013 press release describing preliminary results of the first sub group.
 See Sept 12 2012 press release regarding the analysis of unblinded data from the first 80 patients.
 "The Company has consulted with its principal investigators and the independent statistician for the study, and, on September 10, 2012, met with the U.S. Food and Drug Administration in Washington, D.C.
 Based on these discussions, the Company plans to expand enrollment in the first stage of the study to include 160 patients, all of whom have now been enrolled.
 Oncolytics intends to treat this expanded first stage of the REO 018 clinical trial as a separate supportive study to a planned registration study that will be similar to, and take the place of, the original second stage of the REO 018 clinical trial."

 - Principal Investigators Jan Vermorken - Belgium Dr Kevin Harrington - UK , Dr. James A Bonner - US

 Publication of data for the PH I/II Ovarian cancer trial also sponsored by the NCI and conducted by Principal Investigator Dr. David Cohn

 - 32 human clinical trials running or concluded

 - Conducting multiple Phase I/II, Phase II REOLYSIN clinical trials in the United Kingdom and the United States and one Phase III .